pub struct SegmentHeader { /* private fields */ }Expand description

 Increments block end range depending on segment

-pub fn increment_tx(&mut self)
+pub const fn increment_tx(&mut self)

 Increments tx end range depending on segment